What Is CBD? Is It Safe and Effective?

 What Is CBD?

-Early research on CBD suggests it holds promise for chronic pain treatment, particularly in the context of opioid abuse.
-However, “no rigorous safety studies have been done on phytocannabinoid oils because these products are relatively new.”
-See the full “Clinicians’ Guide to Cannabidiol and Hemp Oils.”
+Early research suggests CBD shows promise for chronic pain treatment, particularly in addressing opioid abuse.
+However, as experts note, “no rigorous safety studies have been done on phytocannabinoid oils because these products are relatively new.”
+[See the “Clinicians’ Guide to Cannabidiol and Hemp Oils.”]

 Does CBD make you high?